Kids Computer Game Normalizing Disability

 Three characters are standing outside.
 One is purple.
 One is blue and has a walker and glasses.
 The other is yellow and has a g-tube and a hat.
 The title says "Bloppy Care"

 This project explores critical interaction design.
 Most games targeted at disabled children have a therapeutic purpose and are so-called “serious” games.
 Bloppy Care challenges the idea that all games for disabled children should try to fix their disability.
 Instead, Bloppy Care focuses on representing disability in a fun, lighthearted game for children of all abilities.
 The game involves simple clicking interactions and is targeted at children ages 4-8.
-I did the design and illustrations for the game, and I am currently finishing the development so that I can begin testing and prepare a publication.
+Initial testing has been completed and we are in the data analysis phase.

 Three characters are standing outside.
 One character has a stomach hovering above their head, indicating that they need to be fed.
 The second character has a g-tube.
 The third has a children's walker and glasses.